 Consumers looking in this price range generally want a step up from tinny pod speakers with better power and sound, but maybe don’t have the space, budget or need for more.
 Though the Creative Pebble V2s can get kinda loud for their size, we didn’t confuse loudness for accurate sound reproduction.

-I’ll drop that link here for the Intel vs AMD video we mentioned at the start, and if you decide to grab this set or another Creative offering, please use our affiliate links as it helps support us here with no extra cost to you.
+I’ll drop that link here for the Intel vs AMD video we mentioned at the start, and if you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.
 Future updates on the Creative Pebble V2’s performance or issues we find over time will be added to this post.

 What speakers are you using right now?
 Is there a set you’ve got your eye on?
 And, if you find a good deal on Amazon or Ebay, let us and our readers know, that’d be great!
-Please do SUBSCRIBE for new content!
+Please take a second to hit Like, subscribe, and the bell!
 We check the comments, so if you have a question or if we missed something, please tell us down below.
-And we always like to hear -your- ideas for episodes, so let us know what you’d like to see reviewed.
+And we always like to hear your ideas for episodes.
 We’ll see you on the next.